k8ssandra/k8ssandra/docs/content/en/faqs/_index.md

 * Cass Operator, also known as `cass-operator`
 * Reaper for Apache Cassandra anti-entropy data repair feature
 * Medusa for Apache Cassandra backup and restore
-* Observability service for integration with metrics and visualization tools
+* Observability service for integration with metrics and visualization tools, such as Prometheous and Grafana
 * Templates for connections into your Kubernetes environment via Ingress solutions; or, instructions for using `port-forwarding`, as an alternative approach)

 For the full list of deployed components and latest versions, see the [Release notes]({{< relref "release-notes" >}}).

-In addition to the set of components, it's important to emphasize that the K8ssandra project is really a collection of experience from the community of Cassandra + Kubernetes users, packaged and ready for everyone to use freely.
+In addition to the set of components, it's important to emphasize that the overall K8ssandra project is really a collection of experience from the community of Cassandra + Kubernetes users, packaged and ready for everyone to use freely.

 ### How do I get started and install a `K8ssandraCluster` using K8ssandra Operator?